 Students will need to ensure that they have enough by way of European Health Insurance, too.
 This is very important especially if students have not been abroad, or heard of health insurance before.

 The academic year is structured similarly to the UK and students can expect the same length of three to four-year bachelor’s degrees available.
 Despite these similarities, the degree courses offered in Europe tend to be much more specific than those we offer in the UK and students will need to adjust to their new academic timetable as the educational year starts earlier than it does back at home.

 It is much easier to get a place in a university in Europe than it is in the UK, however, students will need to apply directly to their chosen institution instead of going through UCAS.

-A good programme to make them aware of is the Erasmus Programme, this will allow students to travel across Europe with a little more ease.
+A good programme to make them aware of is the Turing scheme, this will allow students to travel across Europe with a little more ease.

 Ireland is home to seven universities in total as well as institutes of technology and a few colleges that offer degree courses.
 Offering an estimated total of 1500 courses at undergraduate level, students will have less choice of subjects than in the UK, but they will benefit from being able to study in what are considered to be two of the best universities in the world: University College Dublin and Trinity College Dublin.

 With an academic year structured in the same way as the UK (running from September to June) students will find it easier to settle into university life and will also benefit from the same degree classifications.